We’re here with you every step of the way

 A negative result indicates that the hCG hormone was not detected in you urine, and you are probably not pregnant.
 If your period is late, we suggest you re-test, and if this test is also negative we suggest you contact your doctor.

-Yes, you can assume you are pregnant even if a very light test/control line is detected.
+Yes, you can assume you are pregnant even if a very light test/control line is detected on your pregnancy test.

 Ovulation Test FAQs